GFlorio/gflorio.github.io/cv.md

 Kubernetes, AWS, Microservices Architecture

-### Software Engineering Intern at Software Architecture Lab - From Apr 2014 to Sep 2015
+### Software Engineering Intern at Software Architecture Lab

+*From Apr 2014 to Sep 2015*

 My first job was in a software factory inside the Software Architecture Lab in my University department (POLI-USP).
 There, we worked under a very dedicated and